 A troublesome parasite, the brown dog tick needs blood meals to survive and procreate.
 As its name suggests, the pest prefers to feed on the blood of dogs; however, the parasitic arachnid also poses a threat to humans.
-Brown dog ticks can survive in most climates and maintain a strong presence in the Mid-Atlantic region of the United States.
+Brown dog ticks can survive in most climates and maintain a strong presence in the United States.
 The alarming rate at which they reproduce makes them a serious problem, and the help of pest control professionals is often necessary to eliminate infestations from homes.

 What Do They Look Like?

 Adults have eight legs and appear flattened and oval in shape, with prominent mouthparts that are visible when viewing the parasites from above.
 Males feature tiny pits scattered across the back of their bodies.
 Brown dog ticks are so small, however, that their distinguishing characteristics cannot be observed without the aid of a microscope

 Size: Very small, adult brown dog ticks only grow to about 1/8 of an inch in size.
 However, when females are engorged with a blood meal, they can appear as long as 1/2 an inch.